The Best Tactical Knife Review

 A Quick Overview

-This is the last tactical knife model in our review – Boker Plus Subcom Pocket Knife is perfect for people who are new to tac knives, as it’s very easy to use and doesn’t cost too much.
+This is the last tactical knife model in our review.
+The Boker Plus Subcom Pocket Knife is perfect for people new to tactical knives, as it’s straightforward and inexpensive.
 Let’s see how it earned its place among the best tactical knives.

 Specs and Features

-The Boker Plus Subcom Pocket Knife is, in essence, a plain fixed blade knife which comes outfitted with a small number of features, which include a half-serrated edge, an incredibly compact package and a reversible pocket clip.
+The Boker Plus Subcom Pocket Knife is a plain fixed-blade knife outfitted with a few features, including a half-serrated edge, an incredibly compact package, and a reversible pocket clip.

 Versatility

-The level of versatility of the Boker Plus Subcom Pocket Knife is rather low – it’s perfect for people who are yet to get familiar with tactical gear, but it doesn’t do anything special in particular, apart from the fact that it will let you cut or slice your way through most things.
+The level of versatility of the Boker Plus Subcom Pocket Knife is relatively low – it’s perfect for people yet to get familiar with tactical gear.
+Still, it doesn’t do anything special in particular, apart from the fact that it will let you cut or slice your way through most things.

 Aesthetics

-This is, basically, a great-looking knife which offers and unique looks and feel.
-It looks pretty basic, and people who value minimalist knives will certainly like it – those looking for more flamboyant models should try something else.
+This is a great-looking knife with a unique look and feel.
+It looks pretty basic, and people who value minimalist knives will undoubtedly like it—those looking for more vivid models should try something else.

 Price